ShaiModingGit/SymbolWindow/README.md

 credits to the original code by - ytlee: https://marketplace.visualstudio.com/items?itemName=ytlee.symbol-relation-window

 A Visual Studio Code extension that provides a "Source Insight"-like symbol navigation experience.
 It offers a dedicated side panel to browse symbols in the current document or search across the entire workspace with a native look and feel.

 ## Features
+### 0. Mods
+- **Sroting**: Sorting and font bold markup of found result
+- **Dual screen**: split additional screen view for current file symbols as additional to project workspace
+- **Focus text box**: Added new command for keybinding to allow showing the main Symbols window and put the text box in focus
+- **Package outdate update**: fix packges for security audit and updates

 ### 1. Current Document Mode
 - **Tree View**: Displays symbols (functions, classes, variables, etc.) of the active file in a hierarchical tree.